 Fix $p\in[1,\infty]$ and consider the space $L^p(\R^d)$ of $p$-integrable random vectors in $\R^d$ defined on $(\Omega,\salg,\P)$.
 The reciprocal $q$ is defined from $p^{-1}+q^{-1}=1$.
 The $L^p$-norm of $\xi$ is denoted by $\|\xi\|_p$.
 Furthermore, the family of $p$-integrable selections of $\X$ is denoted by $\sel^p(\X)$, and $\sel^\infty(\X)$ is the family of all essentially bounded selections.

 In the following we assume that $\X$ is \emph{$p$-integrable}, i.e. $\X$ possesses at least one $p$-integrable selection.
-A random closed set is called $p$-integrably bounded if its norm if $p$-integrable (a.s. bounded in case $p=\infty$).
-In case of set-valued portfolios, this property is considered for $\partial^+\X$.
+A random closed set is called $p$-integrably bounded if its norm if $p$-integrable (a.s. bounded if $p=\infty$).
+In the case of set-valued portfolios, this property is considered for $\partial^+\X$.